ihmeuw/pseudopeople/docs/source/datasets/index.rst

        "Multiracial or Some Other Race".
    * - Year
      - :code:`year`
-     - Year in which benefits were received; metadata that would not be collected directly; not affected by noise .
+     - Year in which benefits were received; metadata that would not be collected directly; not affected by noise.

 Social Security Administration